getodk/docs/odk1-src/aggregate-deployment-planning.rst

 Computer skills
 ~~~~~~~~~~~~~~~~~~~

 Custom `Tomcat deployments in local or cloud servers <aggregate-tomcat>`_, including the one described in the :doc:`Amazon Web Services <aggregate-aws>` guide, have a steep learning curve and require technical aptitude.
 At a minimum you will be:

 - changing network configuration
 - selecting and using a website hosting service or specifying and configuring your own server and network router(s)
 - installing software
 - ensuring that your site has proper power-failure and data-backup systems in place

-If this level of systems administration skill is not available, you will have more success using the :doc:`DigitalOcean <aggregate-do>` guide, which leverages a CloudConfig stack that will do most of the heavy lifting for you.
+If this level of systems administration skill is not available, you will have more success using the :doc:`DigitalOcean <aggregate-do>` guide, which leverages a Cloud-Config stack that will do most of the heavy lifting for you.

 .. _aggregate-deployment-component-versions: